Dharamshala McLeodganj

 ‘Oh, my god!
 That is not real!
 Tell me it’s not real!’
 My hands blocked my mouth.

 I was on a bad start.
-Ever since Gujarat, my chest infection has shadowed me like an unwanted guest.
+Ever since Gujarat, my chest infection had shadowed me like an unwanted guest.
 Heavy coughing, shortness of breath, vomiting phlegms, and the newly added menace of an obnoxious running nose are hanging off antibiotics.
-To my chagrin, the thin strands of phlegms (often vomited) and the menacing over-coughing kept slowing my pace.
-Despite an easy trek, that’s how Triund arrested my heart.
+To my chagrin, the thin strands of phlegms (often vomited) and over-coughing kept slowing my pace.
+Despite being an easy trek, that’s how Triund arrested my heart.
 Through fever, death-rattling coughs, and a trekker’s dream – the gigantic Dhauladhar range mounting over the sky.
 Every particle in my body felt self-nudged.

 Also read – Triund Trek – Solo Beginner-Friendly Trek in McLeodganj